Staurakios: Rule as sole emperor

 The severity of his injury, and the lack of any children to nominate as heirs led to a debate about who would succeed him, as his impending death was considered a certainty.
 Ostrogorsky comments that an interregnum was seen as particularly undesirable due to the imminent danger from the Abbasid Caliphate and the Bulgarian Khanate, and that a return to normality was therefore essential.
 The delay of Staurakios in selecting a successor caused passionate dispute within the capital.
-Staurakios' sister, Prokopia, backed her husband Michael, while Empress Theophano backed herself, hoping to take the throne the same way her kinswoman Irene had.
+Staurakios' sister Prokopia backed her husband Michael, while Empress Theophano was put forth as a candidate for the succession; she may have hoped to take the throne the same way her kinswoman Irene had.
 The only proof of such intrigues given by contemporary historians comes from records that Staurakios became hostile to Theoktistos and Michael, which would suggest he was aware of their plottings, and that he suspected Prokopia of conspiring to kill him.
 Staurakios reportedly wavered between two possible options for his succession.
 The first, to make Theophano empress-regnant, and the second, attested in a ninth-century chronicle, to institute a form of imperial democracy.
 Bury dismisses the second option as the machinations of Staurakios' addled brain, and furthermore questions the authenticity of the report.
-Historian Aikaterina Christophilopoulou has stated that Bury's narrative of an imperial democracy stems from a misunderstanding of a passage from Theophanes.
-Instead, the proper reading seems to be that Staurakios feared that crowning his wife might lead to a civil war, or the empowering of the chariot factions.
+The historian Aikaterina Christophilopoulou argued that Bury's narrative of an imperial democracy stems from a misunderstanding of a passage from Theophanes.
+Instead, the proper reading seems to be that Staurakios feared that crowning his wife might lead to a civil war, or the empowering of the Blues and Greens.
 After hearing of the options Staurakios was considering, Patriarch Nikephoros began to align himself with Stephanos, Theoktistos, and Michael.
 Afraid of the possibility of a public uprising due to the lack of an heir, Staurakios declared Theophano his successor.
 This decision united the chief leaders and officials of the Byzantine Empire behind Michael, as they did not desire to return to the uncertainty which had pervaded Irene's rule, due to her ruling despite being a woman.